-In 2022 the cold supply chain moves perishable commodities across the world each day at remarkable speeds we would never have thought possible decades ago.
-By speeding up delivery time we can reduce the growth of bacteria, contamination, and keep cold items safe for consumers to use.
-While there are some similarities, there are a few ways that the cold supply chain is completely different from the normal supply chain.
+In 2022 the cold chain moves commodities across the world each day at remarkable speeds.
+By speeding up delivery time we can reduce the growth of bacteria, contamination, and keep cold items safe.
+While there are some similarities, lets examine the differences between the cold supply vs the normal supply chain.

 Here are some of the ways the cold supply chain is different.